 As a homeowner, you know that keeping a home safe and running smoothly can be a lot of work.
 Maintenance and upkeep help prevent small issues from becoming big problems.
 When your home is empty and nobody’s around to notice problems as they emerge, that can sometimes lead to damage that goes unchecked.
 That’s why insurance for unoccupied properties is so important.
 Here are a few ways that things can go wrong in a vacant home:

 But, there are ways to keep tabs on your home while you’re away.
 You can reduce these additional risks by investing in smart home technology.
-Our partnership with ADT is an exciting one, as their smart home security systems can monitor your home in many important ways.
 This includes the ability to remotely check in on your place in real-time!
 This means if a water leak sensor identifies trouble, you’re going to get details.

 This technology has changed the way unoccupied properties are kept safe.
 And because we reward smart homeowners, you may be eligible for a discount on your vacant property insurance premium when systems like these are in use.

 American Family Insurance offers customized unoccupied house insurance plans to meet your specific needs.
 In addition to basic vacant home insurance coverage, you can add coverage for attached structures or personal property, such as lawnmowers and snow blowers that you use to maintain the property.
 Find out more by checking in with your American Family Insurance agent (Opens in a new tab).
 They’re a valuable resource when it comes to specialized insurance items like vacant dwelling coverage.
 Once you’ve got the right coverage you’ll find comfort knowing that your investment is safe, regardless of how far away you are.